NVIDIA/cccl/docs/standard_api/numerics_library/complex.md

 User-defined floating-point literals must be specified in terms of `long double`, so they lead to warns that are unable to be suppressed.

+## Customizations

+Our implementation by default recovers infinite values during multiplication and division.
+This adds a significant runtime overhead, so we allow disabling that canonicalization if it is not desired.

+Definition of `LIBCUDACXX_ENABLE_SIMPLIFIED_COMPLEX_OPERATIONS` disables canonicalization for both multiplication *and* division.

+Definition of `LIBCUDACXX_ENABLE_SIMPLIFIED_COMPLEX_DIVISION` or `LIBCUDACXX_ENABLE_SIMPLIFIED_COMPLEX_DIVISION` disables canonicalization for multiplication or division individually.